 History, tourist information, and nearby accommodation

-The ruins consist of a perimeter stone wall enclosing the monastic site, with a very attractive 14th century gateway.
-Once through the gateway you walk along a path that runs along a field boundary for about 100 yards to the remains of the monastic refectory.
-This was a two storey building used for dining.
-The remains consis of several window enclosures and a grotesque carved head projecting from the wall.
+The ruins consist of a perimeter stone wall enclosing the monastic site, with a very attractive 14th-century gateway.
+Once through the gateway, you walk along a path that runs along a field boundary for about 100 yards to the remains of the monastic refectory.
+This was a two-storey building used for dining.
+The remains consist of several window enclosures and a grotesque carved head projecting from the wall.

-Dunwich was founded by Richard FitzJohn sometime between 1228 and 1230 for monks of the Fransiscan order (the Fransiscans wore grey robes, hence the name).
+Dunwich was founded by Richard FitzJohn sometime between 1228 and 1230 for monks of the Franciscan order (the Franciscans wore grey robes, hence the name).
 The priory had a fairly limited lifetime; the original Greyfriars site badly damaged in a storm in 1286 (a storm so powerful that it was dubbed 'The Great Storm').
 The new priory was erected outside the town boundary in 1289.

-After Greyfriars was dissolved by Henry VIII the friary was scavanged for its stone, and part of the monastic buildings converted into a house.
+After Greyfriars was dissolved by Henry VIII the friary was scavenged for its stone, and part of the monastic buildings converted into a house.
 The house (later called 'The Place') became a prison and town hall.
-In 1802 these later additions were pulled down, leaving only the remains of the 13th century monastic buildings which exist as part of the refectory and the gateway.
+In 1802 these later additions were pulled down, leaving only the remains of the 13th-century monastic buildings which exist as part of the refectory and the gateway.

-Greyfriars is now administered by the Dunwich Greyfriars Trust, a charitable organisation composed of local residentsl.
+Greyfriars is now administered by the Dunwich Greyfriars Trust, a charitable organisation composed of local residents.

 About Dunwich Greyfriars

 Location: There is no parking onsite.
 There is a parking area at the seafront in Dunwich, several hundred yards downhill.
 Open access site.

 Photo Credit: David Ross and Britain Express